 He correctly notes that “among Christians, it is generally agreed that regular confession of one’s sins is obviously necessary to remain in good relationship with God.
 So the issue is not whether we should or should not confess our sins.
 Rather, the real issue is, How does God say that our sins are forgiven or retained?”

-This sounds fine, on the surface, but this apparently reasonable approach masks what really happens next.
+This apparently reasonable approach masks what really happens next.
 Juris engages in verse slinging, listing as many verses as he can find that refer to God forgiving sins, in hopes that the sheer mass of verses will settle the question.
 But none of the verses he lists specifically interprets John 20:23, and none contradicts the Catholic interpretation.

 For instance, he cites verses like these: “Let it be known to you therefore, brethren, that through this man forgiveness of sins is proclaimed to you, and by him every one that believes is freed from everything from which you could not be freed by the law of Moses” (Acts 13:38–39); “And he said to them, ‘Go into all the world and preach the gospel to the whole creation.
 He who believes and is baptized will be saved; but he who does not believe will be condemned’” (Mark 16:15–16).